mjordan/islandora_repository_reports/README.md

 There is only one global configuration option, whether or not to cache report data.
 If you select this option, you should periodically pregenerate report data as described below.

-Users will need to have the "View Repository Reports" permission to view the report page.
+Users will need to have "View Repository Reports" permission to view the report page.

 ## Pregenerating report data